Paula Brito: Biography

 Francisco de Paula Brito was born into a humble family in what was then Rua do Piolho (now Rua da Carioca), in downtown Rio de Janeiro.
 He was the son of carpenter Jacinto Antunes Duarte and Maria Joaquina da Conceição Brito.
 He learned to read from his sister.
 Paula Brito lived in Magé from the age of six to fifteen, returning to his hometown in 1824, alongside his grandfather, Sergeant Major Martinho Pereira de Brito.
 He was a pharmacy assistant, apprentice typographer at Tipografia Nacional, and later worked at Jornal do Commercio as press director, editor, translator, and short story writer.
 In 1830, he married Rufina Rodrigues da Costa.

 In 1831, Paula Brito bought a small establishment from a relative, Sílvio José de Almeida Brito, at Praça da Constituição, No. 31, where there was a stationery shop, a bookbinding workshop, and a tea shop.
 Paula Brito acquired a printing press from E. C. dos Santos and installed it there.
 In 1833, he had two establishments: Typographia Fluminense, at Rua da Constituição, No. 51, and Typographia Imparcial, at No. 44.
 In 1837, he moved to No. 66 and expanded the store to No. 64 in 1839.
 In 1848, Brito owned 6 manual printers and one mechanical printer, and expanded his facilities to numbers 68 and 78, the latter constituting his Loja do Canto, his bookstore and stationery shop, and created branches in partnership with Antônio Gonçalves Teixeira e Sousa and Cândido Lopes, forming with the latter the Tipografia e Loja de Lopes e Cia, in Niterói.

 He was a political activist and the first to introduce racial issues into the country's political debate.
 His printing house printed works such as O Mulato and the newspaper O Homem de Cor, the first Brazilian newspaper dedicated to the fight against racial prejudice, placing him as a precursor of the black press in Brazil.

 During the regency period, pasquinades gained prominence in Brazil, and the printing press was one of the points of expression for those dissatisfied with the country's political landscape.
 Paula Brito became an accomplice of those who sought him out to have their work printed in secret.
-He created, in his store, the Sociedade Petalógica, or Petalogical Society of Rossio Grande, a name due to the "freedom" that Brito claimed its members gave to imagination (a peta = a lie), and which brought together the romantic movement of 1840-1860: Antonio Gonçalves Dias, Laurindo Rabelo, Joaquim Manuel de Macedo, Manuel Antonio de Almeida.
+He created, in his store, the Sociedade Petalógica, or Petalogical Society of Rossio Grande, a name due to the "freedom" that Brito claimed its members gave to imagination (a peta = a lie), and which brought together the romantic movement of 1840–1860: Gonçalves Dias, Laurindo Rabelo, Joaquim Manuel de Macedo, Manuel Antonio de Almeida.
 The entire elite of the time, including politicians, artists and leaders, gathered at the "Paula Brito Bookstore".
 In 1851, one of the sotre's magazines, A Marmota na Corte, included an insert with a costume, and Paula Brito brought the lithographer Louis Therier from Paris, who began to make the lithographs for the magazine.